james-iorgovan/CS428-Project-Site/README.md

     - The typing sound should stop, and the humanoid should start talking.
     - Let go of the virtual button and the talking should stop and typing resumes.

-Project 2 (The LifeSize): Because the apk file is too large, I will take you through how to open it up.
+# Project 2 (The LifeSize):
+***Disclaimer: Because the apk file is too large, it will not be within this GitHub repo.
+I will take you through how to open it up.

 - Go to File > Build Settings > Platform > Android/iOS
 - Select to build only the SecondScene